-A Press Release is an Ideal Way to Attract Publicity
+A Press Release is an Ideal Way to Get Publicity

-Many of the sites listed here allow you to post your press release for free.
-Others offer free, silver, gold or platinum pricing.
-Go with the free sites initially and get a sense of what’s working before you spend a bunch of money on a service like PR Web.
-Be sure to read all the small print entirely before committing.
-There are hundreds of sites you can submit to, however, the ones I’ve listed here are popular and reliable.
-For ease of reading, I eliminated ‘www’ and domain names are not case-sensitive.
+Press release distribution sites offer free, silver, gold or platinum pricing.
+Choose the free sites initially and get a sense of how their programs work before you spend money on a service like PR Web.
+Be sure to read the small print before committing.

-There is no one site better than any other.
-There are no guarantees that if you post your press release to one of these sites that anyone will pick it up and re-run it.
-It’s up to you to write a press release that people will want to read and share!
+No one site better than another.
+There are no guarantees that if you post your press release to one of these sites that anyone will pick it up and run it.
+It’s up to you to write a press release people will want to read and share!

 Write a Compelling, Attention-Grabbing Press Release

-If you have a story to tell, tell it to the media with compelling, memorable and persuasive words.
-Everyone loves a story, unless of course, it’s a boring story with no plot, no plan, and no movement.
+If you have a story to tell, tell it to the media with compelling, memorable, persuasive words.
+Everyone loves a story unless of course, it’s a boring story with no plot, no plan and no movement.
 So, jazz it up!
-Use your press release to talk about why your product or service is big, bigger, best; unique or one-of-a-kind, timeless or classic–whatever it is, tell it in a way that the person reading it wants to know more.
+Use your press release to talk about why your product or service is unique, one-of-a-kind, timeless or classic–whatever it is, tell it in a way that the person reading it will want to know more.

 The entire press release should fit on one page.
-If it takes two pages, edit it down because you’ve included too much information.
-If it’s too long, that probably means you need to write two press releases with two completely different hooks.
+If it doesn’t fit, edit it until it fits.
+Each press release should only highlight one “hook”.
+If it’s too long, that probably means you need to write two press releases with two different hooks.

 Here are Links to Press Release Sites